AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 A. Use granular logging statements within a Deployment Manager template authored in Python.
 B. Monitor activity of the Deployment Manager execution on the Stackdriver Logging page of the GCP Console.
 C. Execute the Deployment Manager template against a separate project with the same configuration, and monitor for failures.
-D. Execute the Deployment Manager template using the ג€"-preview option in the same project, and observe the state of interdependent resources.
+D. Execute the Deployment Manager template using the `"-preview option in the same project, and observe the state of interdependent resources.

 **Answer: D**